TreasureProject/treasure-docs/getting-started/treasure-mine-staking/staking-your-usdmagic.md

 ## Can I mix and match the Genesis Mine MAGIC lockup?

 Yes.
 You can lock some up for one month and some for two weeks at the same time.
-You can also claim your rewards at any point and lock those as well.D
+You can also claim your rewards at any point and lock those as well.

 ## Does unlocked MAGIC still accrue rewards?&#x20;